Yahya Khan: Early life and education

-Agha Muhammad Yahya Khan was born on 4 February 1917 in the town of Chakwal, Punjab, British India.
-His family were written to be of Pashtun as well as Qizilbash origin and were descended from the elite soldiers of Iranian conqueror Nader Shah.
+Yahya Khan, whose full name was Agha Muhammad Yahya Khan Qizilbash, was born during the British Raj, on 4 February 1917 in the town of Chakwal.
+Born in a Qizilbash family from Peshawar, he was also described as a Pashtun and claimed descent from the elite soldiers of Iranian conqueror Nader Shah.
 Yahya Khan also spoke Persian.

 Few Pakistanis knew anything about Yahya Khan when he was vaulted into the presidency two years ago.
 The stocky, bushy–browed Pathan had been the army chief of staff since 1966...
 Yahya (pronounced Ya-hee-uh) Khan claims direct descent from warrior nobles who fought in the elite armies of Nader Shah, the Persian adventurer who conquered Delhi in the 18th century.